Shubham-Rasal/StarkView/README.md

-importantance of movement from ethereum to starknet
+importance of movement from Ethereum to starknet

 - bridges are essential in this transition - but maybe loss of funds which transfer or can't find better opportunity of
 - solution using storage api to prove - lending, locked assets bridging